All Episodes

 Does that answer your question?

-Now those two countries have been decimated because Obama pulled out of Iraq, creating a void for ISIS.
+Now, those two countries have been decimated because Obama pulled out of Iraq, creating a void for ISIS.

-It has resulted in a massive, you know, loss of people looking for some safe haven, some in Jordan, some here, some there, some everywhere, and the president insisting we take him here, even though we know ISIS will infiltrate that population.
+It has resulted in a massive, you know, loss of people looking for some safe haven, some in Jordan, some here, some there, some everywhere.

 But you have people, Obama and Clinton.

-Why is it these people have downplayed this threat posed by ISIS specifically, radical Islamists broadly, to the point that the president won't even admit ISIS, the Islamic State is Islamic, or won't acknowledge radical Islamic terrorism.
+Why is it these people have downplayed this threat posed by ISIS specifically, radical Islamists broadly, to the point that the president won't even admit ISIS, the Islamic State, is Islamic or won't acknowledge radical Islamic terrorism.

 They have been so wrong so often on the most important security issues of our day.

-And you can see now, you know, the jihadists are for forcing us to react rather than to be proactive the other way around.
+And you can see now, you know, the jihadists are forcing us to react rather than to be proactive the other way around.

 But the president can't say that.